dreamcatcher-tech/network/Inbox/2024-12-29 0904 how can a remote branch have a staging area.md

 Commit and spawn start to look very similar.
 Seems only feasible that commit requires a list of files to do the commit with.
 Also seems required that there should be a wrapper that gives access to the file as a mutable staging area thing - a working directory - which acts like it is right there with you.

 Make it optionally attempt to merge even if you have fallen out of date ?

+?
+How are files passed in to the functions ?
+In a cli app, files are implicitly passed by way of the cwd.
+The program can do things with these beyond just the calling parameters.
+Every invocation is occuring within a snapshot, so it can be mutated, and the commited.
+Commit in your own branch would be like calling your own wrapper around your own state and calling commit on it.

+Commit should error if there is nothing to commit, unless you tell it to do an empty one ?

+If you go to merge and your remote handle on the remote branch has unsaved changes, this should error.

+Reset will discard your changes.

+So for all branch related things, you get a handle on the remote branch, and then you get the api.
+For local, you can get a remote handle on your own branch, but you also have direct access to it ?

+push and pull could require you to switch branches, since it would only work on the current handle you have.

+you can only have one handle on a remote branch at a time, so you can't make errors like not committing changes to one handle and then doing a merge or delete with the other.

+So the snapshot interface becomes almost all the interface logic you need ??????

+The api is by default a snapshot interface, but it also allows you to get handles on other branches ?

+Setting remotes can be done at the time you call the function, as well as changed in the settings ?
+This would be equivalent to setting the state of the branch ?